-15. Boston Tea Party (1773) On Dec.
-6, 1773, protestors, inspired by the Sons of Liberty (some disguised as Indians) boarded boats in Boston Harbor and threw an entire shipment of tea into the sea.
-This act of defiance targeted the Tea Act, protested "taxation without representation," and was one of the first acts of the American Revolutionary War.
+15. Boston Tea Party (1773) - On Dec.
+16, 1773, protestors, inspired by the Sons of Liberty (some disguised as Indians), boarded boats in Boston Harbor and threw an entire shipment of tea into the sea.
+This act of defiance targeted the Tea Act, protested "taxation without representation," and was one of the first acts of the American War of Independence.